Elmo Smith

-Elmo Everett Smith (November 19, 1909 – July 15, 1968) was an American politician and newspaper publisher who served as the 27th Governor of Oregon from 1956 to 1957.
-A member of the Republican Party, Smith served two terms as mayor of Ontario from 1940 to 1943 before resigning to enlist in the U.S. Navy during World War II.
-After returning to civilian life he severed as Ontario mayor for three more terms and was elected to the Oregon State Senate in 1948.
-He became President of the Senate in 1955.
+Elmo Everett Smith (November 19, 1909 – July 15, 1968) was an American politician and newspaper publisher who served as the 27th governor of Oregon from 1956 to 1957.
+A member of the Republican Party, Smith served two terms as mayor of Ontario, Oregon, from 1940 to 1943 before resigning to enlist in the U.S. Navy during World War II.
+After returning to civilian life, he served as Ontario mayor for three more terms and was elected to the Oregon State Senate in 1948.
+He became president of the Senate in 1955.
 Smith was elevated to the governorship following the unexpected death of Governor Paul L. Patterson on January 31, 1956.
-A special election for November was called to fill the position for the final two years of Patterson's term.
+A special election in November was called to fill the position for the final two years of Patterson's term.
 Smith won the Republication primary but lost in gubernatorial election to Democratic nominee Robert D. Holmes.

 Smith was seen as having "a Horatio Alger success story" due to his humble beginnings.
 He was born in a log cabin and grew up to serve as governor.
-He was relatively unknown to the general public across Oregon when he was sworn-in, outside of statehouse political enthusiasts, local newspaper publishers and the small rural communities of Eastern Oregon.
+He was relatively unknown to the general public across Oregon when he was sworn-in, outside of statehouse political enthusiasts, local newspaper publishers, and the small rural communities of Eastern Oregon.
 When it came to his politics, The Oregonian in an editorial wrote Smith "earned a reputation as a plain-speaking man who applied the rule of common sense to problems of government.
-He is conservative in his views on taxation and middle-of-the-road on most subjects."
+He was conservative in his views on taxation and middle-of-the-road on most subjects."

 Early life and education

 Smith came from a long line of Dutch ancestors.
 He was born on November 19, 1909, in a log cabin near Grand Junction, Colorado.
 He was the fourth of seven surviving children.
 At age 9, he got his first newspaper job working as a paperboy for the Grand Junction Daily Sentinel.
 At age 10, his mother died, and at age 13, his father died, leaving him an orphan.
 He was then sent to live with his aunt and uncle on a cattle ranch near Wilder, Idaho.
 He supported himself financially as he pursued an education at the College of Idaho in Caldwell.
-Smith received his B.A. in History in 1932.
+Smith received his B.A. in history in 1932.
 While in school Smith met Dorothy Leininger who he married on October 8, 1933.
 After graduation, the couple moved to nearby Ontario, Oregon, just across the Snake River from Idaho.

 In 1933, Smith and his wife Dorothy borrowed $25 from a former classmate to establish a mimeographed pennysaver in Ontario.
 Smith went on to work as an advertising manager at the Ontario Argus before buying his own press to start a rival newspaper in 1936 called the Eastern Oregon Observer.
 His son Dennis Alan Smith was born in 1938.
 The couple also had a daughter named Janice Elaine Smith.